SugarChain-Studio/sugarch-utilities/packages/mod-hook-manager/README.md

 ### `afterPlayerLogin`

 The `afterPlayerLogin` method allows you to add callbacks that will be executed after the player logs in.
 If the player is already logged in, the callback will be executed immediately.
+The callback will not be invoked when the player is disconnected and reconnected.

 ```typescript
 import { HookManager } from '@sugarch/bc-mod-hook-manager';